How will the IRS catch me?

 As staying under the radar is not a viable long-term solution, now may be the best time to come forward and catch-up with your US filing obligations.
 Currently, the IRS provides various disclosure programs for non-compliant US taxpayers to come into tax compliance.
 As eligible taxpayers residing in Canada may qualify to have all penalties waived, there is no reason why one wouldn’t file over-due US tax returns.

-If you would like to talk about your US filing obligations, please contact a DMCL US tax advisor.
+If you would like to talk about your US filing obligations, please contact your DMCL advisor.